 Commercial potential is the most important factor in the decision, and is evaluated based on economic potential rather than on the scientific merit of the research.

-- Accepted: The OSR will invest in the invention and initiate protection and commercialization.
+- Accepted: The Office of Innovation will invest in the invention and initiate protection and commercialization.

 - Deferred: The decision is postponed for up to 1 year in view of partial or incomplete results.
 In such cases, inventor(s) are encouraged to submit their additional data during the deferral period for assessment.

-If you have any questions, please contact an OSR Commercialization Officer.
+If you have any questions, please contact a Technology Transfer Manager.